juliangrigera/PharoTweaks/README.md

 	repository: 'github://juliangrigera/PharoTweaks';
 	load.
 ```
-The theme is set according Pharo's default (P6 dark, P7 light), but can be set with:
+The theme is set according Pharo's default (P6 dark, P7 light, P8 dark), but can be set with:
 ```smalltalk
 MacOSTweaksScriptsRunner new setSierraLightTheme
 MacOSTweaksScriptsRunner new setSierraDarkTheme